algofoogle/tt05-vga-spi-rom/README.md

 This is a simple submission for Tiny Tapeout 05 (TT05) which tests reading (and optionally buffering) and displaying data from an attached SPI flash memory (e.g. W25Q80) on a VGA display.

+NOTE: At any point in time, this doco might be outdated, and you might find [`info.yaml`](./info.yaml) to have more recent documentation.

 ![VGA display showing SPI flash ROM contents](./doc/vga_spi_rom-display.jpg)

 NOTE to self: The original version of this code is from my private repo, [here](https://github.com/algofoogle/sandpit/tree/master/fpga/vga_spi_rom).